ktindiana/operational-sep/README.md

     USER VARIABLES: The user must modify the following variables in library/global_vars.py:
         user_col - identify columns in your file containing fluxes to analyze;
                 even if your delimeter is white space, consider the date-time column as one single column.
 SET IN library/global_vars.py. user_delim - delimeter between columns, e.g. " " or ","   Use " " for any amount of whitespace.
 SET IN library/global_vars.py. user_energy_bins - define your energy bins at the top of the code in the variable user_energy_bins.
 Follow the format in the subroutine define_energy_bins.
 SET IN library/global_vars.py.
         user_fname - specify the name of the file containing the fluxes through an argument in the command line. --UserFile  The user_fname variable will be updated with that filename.
 ARGUMENT time_resolution - the program determines time_resolution
                 (seconds) by finding the difference between every consecutive set of time points in the data set.
 The most common difference is identified as the time resolution.
 This method should find an accurate time resolution even if there are gaps in the time steps..
 AUTOMATICALLY DETERMINED.

+    Running the code for a user-input file may look like the example below.
+    Note that the --UserFile location is with respect to the "data" directory inside the operational-sep directory:
+    python3 operational_sep_quantities.py --StartDate 2021-05-29 --EndDate 2021-06-05 --Experiment user --UserFile SEPMOD/Scoreboard/SEPMOD.20210529_000000.20210529_165133.20210529_133005_geo_integral_tseries_timestamped_60min.txt --ModelName SEPMOD_RT_60min --showplot --Threshold "10,0.001;100,0.0001;30,1;50,1;60,0.079" --spase_id "spase://CCMC/SimulationModel/SEPMOD" --FluxType integral

+    VALUES SPECIFIED IN library/global_vars.py:
+        datapath - directory containing data, 'data'
+        outpath - directory for program output, 'output' plotpath - directory for saving plots, 'plots' listpath - directory for lists (for run_multi_sep.py) badval - will set any bad data points to this value endfac - multiplicative factor to define threshold for end of event; threshold*endfac (default 0.85)
+        nsigma - number of sigma to define SEP versus background flux in background subtraction routine
+        version - if you are running a model or data set, allows you to enter a version number
+        user_col - array defining flux columns (0 is always datetime) user_delim - delimeter used to separate the columns in the time profile file that you will read in user_energy_bins - energy bins associated with the columns specified in user_col
+        energy_units - e.g. "MeV'
+        flux_units_integral - e.g. "pfu"
+        fluence_units_integral - e.g. "cm^-2"
+        flux_units_differential - e.g. "MeV^-1*cm^-2*s^-1*sr^-1" (CCMC format)
+        fluence_units_differential - e.g. "MeV^-1*cm^-2" (CCMC format)

+        (setting the units here will make correct units on plots and in json file, but doesn't change operational threshold values; must be done accordingly by hand)